wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/grpc-server/readme.md

    sudo dpkg -i grpc-server-stagenet_{version number}_all.deb
    ```

-3. Edit the node configuration file as described in the [Node Configuration](/en/waves-node/node-configuration) article: add gRPC Server to the `waves.extensions` section:
+3. Edit the node configuration file as described in the [Node Configuration](/en/waves-node/node-configuration) article.
+For Mainnet, the configuration file is located at `/etc/waves/waves.conf`, for Testnet at `/etc/waves-testnet/waves.conf`, for Stagenet at `/etc/waves-stagenet/waves.conf`.

+   3.1.
+Add gRPC Server to the `waves.extensions` section:

    ```
    waves {